PetrKorab/Arabica/docs/source/Time-series n-gram analysis.rst

             lower_case = True)         # Lowercase text before cleaning and frequency analysis

-The output is a dataframe with n-grams in monthly frequency:
+The output is a dataframe with trigrams in monthly frequency:

 .. csv-table::
    :file: results.csv